Command Line Interface

 Push changes to cloud

-After upgrade your processes or modules locally, you can update your cloud workspace from local changes using push
+After upgrading your processes or modules locally, update your cloud workspace from local changes using push

 command.